carmenbianca/report-liferay/report.md

 ## What are the available technical solutions in the field of licensing compliance?
 Which of these are suitable for automating Liferay's licensing policies?

-TODO

-TODO: The following subsections contain the results of the above method applied.
+The following sections each contain the results of the applied method.

 ### ClearlyDefined